PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 My [real-life base
 edition](https://github.com/PrimaMateria/neovim-nix/tree/main/src/packages/neovim/base),
 has the most extensive configuration.
-Here, I have set up all aspects of a generic IDE, including refactoring, git support, a snippets engine (although each project edition has its own snippets), AI support, language server keybindings, and linting & formatting.
+Here, I have set up all aspects of a generic IDE, including refactoring, git support, a snippets' engine (although each project edition has its own snippets), AI support, language server keybindings, and linting & formatting.